 There are multiple types of real estate investment.
 Knowing about the different types can help investors pick the right type for them.
 Below are some of the most common types of real estate investment.

 Rental properties are single family or apartment-style homes.
-Single family rental properties are a very common starting point for investors, because single family homes are abundant and relatively affordable.
+Single family rental properties are a very common starting point for investors, because single family homes are abundant, easy to manage with a landlord app and relatively affordable.
 Apartment complexes are typically more expensive and require more upkeep, but they also generate a more reliable income than single family rental properties.
 This is because a single family rental property makes no money when the resident moves out, but apartments with multiple units can generate income as long as at least one unit is occupied.

 Fix and Flip